hbctraining/variant_analysis/lessons/outline.md

 # Copy Number Variant Analysis

- I think we nixed this from the initial course, but Sergey linked a great paper comparing six different CNV detection algorrithms, so this could be a starting place if we want to do this.
+ I think we nixed this from the initial course, but Sergey suggested it as a 'future direction' and linked a paper comparing six different CNV detection algorrithms, so this could be a starting place if we want to do this.
 I am adding the paper here for posterity.

  https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-021-07686-z